papivot/pace-docs/PKS High Availability.md

 ```

+Run this command to watch the pods placement.
 > ` watch -d kubectl get pods -o wide --all-namespaces`

+You will notice that all PODs have been restarted on

 ```shell
 Every 2.0s: kubectl get pods -o wide --all-namespaces                                                                              Navneets-MBP.navlab.io: Fri Jun 21 14:23:59 2019